Zhaohq96/SweepNet/README.md

 ## A quick example
 In order to run a quick example successfully, we recommend to put the already-generated datasets under the folder _SweepNet-main_.
-First, correct the _current_path_ in the .sh file _TrainTest.sh_.
+First, the _current_path_ in the .sh file _TrainTest.sh_ should be corrected.

 Then, the following command can be used to run a quick example.